chilicoder/study-wpm-workbook/README.md

 Examples:
 * A Critical Problem without a Known Solution
 * A Previously Untapped Business Opportunity

+> In my career I several times experienced with the situation when people think about problems without known solution in terms of TPM.
+Especially, this can be dramatically when this people are managers.
+One of the reason, why they try to put the project in TPM frames - uncertaincy.
+For them it decreases when they produce some plan.
+When it has some dates it looks like *real*.
+The confusion is that estimates doesn't make the solution real and level of uncertancy less.
+Only research, experiment, evaluation, rethinking and new research and experiments.
+But actually this is the point of Agile project Management.

 APM projects are change-driven.
 APM are “lean” in terms of planning resources.
 They utilize just-in-time planning models.
 The solution will be discovered only if the client and the development team meaningfully collaborate in an open and honest environment.